Embedding webpages using an IFrame

-Links inside the IFramed page:
+Links inside the IFramed page

 <a href="newpage.htm" target="_top">Link Name</a>

-Embedding a script, site or application into an IFrame:
+Embedding a script, site or application into an IFrame

-Sample website in an IFrame page:
+Sample website in an IFrame page

-Below is the code that embeds the above page, or you can view the source of this page to see the code:
+Below is the code that embeds the above page using the full http:// path as the IFrame "src=":